-Just to explain, I tried installing compare plugin, but it failed with Installation of Compare Failed message.
+Just to explain, I tried installing a compare plugin, but it failed with the Installation of Compare Failed message.

-There is a central plugin directory which maintains the list of all Plugins.
+There is a central plugin directory that maintains the list of all Plugins.
 These links are not up to date as those are pointing on SourceForge Compare Plugin Repository while some of the latest code is present in GITHUB.
-So I would suggest better to use description given in plugin manager or just Google it to get the latest code.
+So I would suggest it better to use the description given in the plugin manager or just Google it to get the latest code.

-You can download compare plugin from this link.
+You can download a compare plugin from this link.

-Under releases tab, lastest dll and source code is available.
-Depending on windows platform download ComparePlugin_v2.0.0_X64.zip or ComparePlugin_v2.0.0_x86.zip bit file.
+Under the releases tab, the latest dll and source code is available.
+Depending on the windows platform download ComparePlugin_v2.0.0_X64.zip or ComparePlugin_v2.0.0_x86.zip bit file.